AztecProtocol/engineering-designs/in-progress/8509-prover-coordination/design.md

 }
 ```

-The default implementation of the `ProofQuoteGenerator` will take a `ProofPricingService` in its constructor, and call `getPricing` when it needs to produce a quote.
+The default implementation of the `ProofQuoteGovernor` will take a `ProofPricingService` in its constructor, and call `getPricing` when it needs to produce a quote.

 The default implementation of the `PricingServiceClient` will be to always return the same basis point fee and bond amount, which will be set in the environment variables `PROVER_BASIS_POINT_FEE` and `PROVER_BOND_AMOUNT`.